 Again, add your single keyword, and look for keyword phrase ideas.
 Let’s do vampires again.

-Do your keyword research and start a list
+Do your Amazon keyword research and start a list

 As you can see from the quick examples above, doing keyword research is not difficult.